tldr-pages/tldr/CLIENT_SPECIFICATION.md

 If appropriate, it is RECOMMENDED that clients implement a cache of pages.
 If implemented, clients MUST download the _entire_ archive from **UNKNOWN_LOCATION**.

-Additionally, clients MAY automatically the cache on a regular basis.
+Additionally, clients MAY automatically update the cache on a regular basis.